 iTunes is the ultimate choice of every iPhone user to manage photos, music library Videos, import new content, create a playlist, and sync windows PC with Apple devices.
-But sometimes it causes difficulty while install and use iTunes on Windows PC, as users report different problems such as can’t install iTunes on Windows 10, iTunes won’t open windows 10 PC, iTunes not working/Stopped working after windows 10 update, iTunes not recognizing iPhone or not showing iPhone windows 10 etc. Here this post we have covered different iTunes problems causing on windows 10 and their solutions.
+But sometimes it causes difficulty while install and use iTunes on Windows PC, as users report different problems such as can’t install iTunes on Windows 10, iTunes won’t open windows 10 PC, iTunes not working/Stopped working after windows 10 update, iTunes not recognizing iPhone or not showing iPhone windows 10, etc. Here in this post we have covered different iTunes problems causing windows 10 and its solutions.

 Can’t install iTunes on Windows 10

-If you are getting difficulty to install iTunes on Windows 10 PC/Laptop Try to run the application with administrative privileges.
-To do this simply download the latest version of iTunes from the official website and right click on setup file and run as administrator.
+If you are getting difficulty installing iTunes on Windows 10 PC/Laptop Try to run the application with administrative privileges.
+To do this simply download the latest version of iTunes from the official website and right-click on the setup file and run as administrator.
 The installation should then open without issues and you should be able o install iTunes normally.

-If you have installed the latest Windows 10 version 1803 or later simply open Windows store app search for iTunes and install.
+If you have installed the latest Windows 10 version 1909 open the Microsoft store app search for iTunes and install.